-Welcome to our brand new interview series where we bring you the nurseries of successful designers, entrepreneurs and moms.
+Welcome to our interview series where we bring you the nurseries of successful designers, entrepreneurs and moms.
 Through this series, our featured guests will divulge some of their design secrets and share stories of how their nurseries came to be.

 We fell in love with today’s featured nursery when it was featured on Serena & Lily.
 Camille Styles is the founder and creative director of popular lifestyle blog camillestyles.com, where she shares the creative entertaining ideas that inspire her parties and her life.
 Camille is also a regular lifestyle contributor to media outlets like HGTV, Cooking Channel and DIY Network and does styling work for national brands like Kate Spade New York, Minted and DeBeers.
 Her modern aesthetic and eye for detail come together to create parties that are simply chic and all about fun.